❓ FAQ

 I want to visit The Tea Stand!
 Where can I find y'all?

-Visit the Calendar page to see all of our upcoming events – all of them are free and open to the public (some include suggested donations).
+Visit the Calendar page to see all of our upcoming events in one place – almost all of them are free and open to the public.

-We're almost always in Brooklyn – usually Bushwick, Bed-Stuy, and Greenpoint.
-By staying local, we seek to become a familiar presence and develop meaningful, long-term relationships with our neighbors.
+We're almost always in Brooklyn, usually Bushwick and BedStuy.
+By staying hyperlocal, we seek to become a familiar presence and develop meaningful, long-term relationships with our neighbors.

-However, we love to explore this city and meet its many inhabitants, so every once in a while you'll find us in another borough.
+However, we love to explore this city and meet its many inhabitants.
+We've served free tea in all five boroughs!

 What kind of tea do you serve?